chriskal96/claimer-detection/README.md

-# Claimer Detection using BERT-based Language Models
+# Claimer Detection using Natural Language Processing Models

 This repository contains code for a machine learning model that predicts the claimer of a claim.
-The model has been trained on four BERT-based language models: RoBERTa, BART, ALBERT, and DistilBERT.
+The model has been trained on four  Natural Language Processing models: RoBERTa, BART, ALBERT, and DistilBERT.

 ## Data